RazortoothRTC/ccnx/android/docs/CCNxTxRxRelay-TechnicalNote-1.md

 - Integration Tests
 - Stress Tests

-Most of this can be acheived using various Android Intstrumentation test classes.
+Most of this can be achieved using various Android Intstrumentation test classes.

 Alternative 1
 =============